"Only those who attempt the absurd can achieve the impossible." - Albert Einstein/MC Escher

 The Images I create are either hand drawn or digitally sketched before working with tradition media or a combination of Adobe Photoshop and Corel Paint.
 I always use bright colors and imaginative characters within each piece, the type of work I enjoy doing is more character driven and fantasy.

-To create a body of large scale paintings focused on the contemporary surrealism, But Honestly I call my body of work Unrealistic Realism because even though the subject matter isn't real, the messages that are woven in each piece and the way I render the paintings feels very real... stepping out of the box.
+To create a body of large scale paintings focused on the contemporary surrealism, But Honestly I call my body of work Unrealistic Realism because even though the subject matter isn't real, the messages that are woven in each piece and the way I render the paintings feels very real... stepping out of the box or thinking outside of the box… that society has created.

 Attitude is a little thing that makes a big difference.